-- Surgery for lung carcinoid tumors
+- Surgery to treat lung carcinoid tumors

 - Chemotherapy for lung carcinoid tumors

-- Other drugs for treating carcinoid tumors
+- Other drug treatments for lung carcinoid tumors

 - Radiation therapy for lung carcinoid tumors

-- Treatment of lung carcinoid by type and extent of disease
+- Treatment of lung carcinoid, by type and extent of disease

-Surgery for lung carcinoid tumors
+Surgery to treat lung carcinoid tumors

 Lymph node sampling